robineero/nvs-knowledge-base/docs/ads/intro.md

 ## Expectations for budget

-Inhouse we run campaigns up to 50 eur/month.
+Inhouse we run campaigns with budgets up to 50 eur/month.
 Ad expenditure is determined buy cost per click and search volume.

-It is not possible to spend very much money in search ads to promote niche topics that have very low search volume (nobody is searching) and low competition.
+It is not possible to spend very much money using search ads to promote niche topics that have very low search volume (nobody is searching) and low competition (nobody else is bidding).

 ## Approval